 All physicians and therapists have been fully vaccinated to protect against COVID-19.
 All employees have been encouraged to receive the vaccine and most of our employees have been fully vaccinated.

 Patients, visitors, and staff must wear a mask or face covering while in our office at all times.
 A mask can be provided to a patient who does not have one.
 The mask must fully cover the nose and mouth.

-We request that only the patient comes into the office for the visit to reduce the number of people in the building.
-Exceptions include parent of a minor patient, patients with disabilities, interpreters, and other special circumstances.
+We request that only the patient enter the office to reduce the number of people in the building.
+Exceptions include parent of a minor patient, patients with disabilities or impairments, interpreters, and other special circumstances.

-Patients are screening for signs and symptoms of COVID-19.
-Temperature checks at the office front desk are required.
+Patients are screening for signs and symptoms of COVID-19 on the phone and at check-in.
 Patients will be asked to reschedule if they have had a recent exposure to a known COVID positive individual or if they are experiencing signs or symptoms of possible COVID infection.

 Everyone is encouraged to use hand sanitizers, which are located in exam rooms and accessible in several locations within the office.

 Exam room tables are wiped with disinfectant between patients by our office staff.

 Commonly touched surfaces in the office are wiped with disinfectant regularly.